BADM 500. The Successful MBA--Executive Skills. 2 Credits.

 FIN 501.
 Managerial Finance.
 3 Credits.

-The development of financial decision-making skills, using the case-analysis method, through application of financial theory to topical areas of analysis, planning, control, asset management, financial instruments, markets, capital structure, dividend policy, cost of capital, etc. Prerequisite: Successful completion of Ivy Software's "Understanding Corporate Finance" self-paced course or demonstrated equivalent competencies.
+The development of financial decision-making skills, using the case-analysis method, through application of financial theory to topical areas of analysis, planning, control, asset management, financial instruments, markets, capital structure, dividend policy, cost of capital, etc. Prerequisite: Demonstrate equivalent competencies and skills required in intro econ and stats class (eg complete intro finance); secondary preference is successful completion of Ivy Software's "Understanding Corporate Finance" self-paced course.
 F,S.

 MGMT 501.
 Quantitative Analysis for Management Decisions.
 3 Credits.